SumoLogic/sumologic-documentation/docs/observability/kubernetes/monitoring.md

 ![K8s_Views_overview.png](/img/kubernetes/K8s_Views_overview.png)

 Health and performance data appears in the dashboard on the right for the view you are investigating: node, deployment, service, or namespace.
-The Sumo Logic Dashboard (New) framework is unique in its ability to show logs and metrics in a seamless integration with the same dashboard.
+The Sumo Logic Dashboard framework is unique in its ability to show logs and metrics in a seamless integration with the same dashboard.

 In the following example, we chose the Kubernetes Node View and selected the k8s-freno-2 cluster.
 We then selected the Kubernetes - Cluster Overview dashboard, for a high-level view of the health and performance of the cluster.